 COVID to the dog rescue

 Fast forward several decades.
 My daughters have been clamoring for a dog for a few years.
 My dog-loving husband kept telling us how dogs are so much more work than cats.
 Having had dogs all throughout childhood, he knew how much work they are.
 How much work could they be, I kept thinking, cringing at the thought of a slobbery tennis ball anywhere near my tummy.

 And like everyone else, our lives were on turbo play until March of this year.
 With everything on our plate, we just didn’t see how we could swing it.
 The last thing we wanted was to be irresponsible dog parents who neglected their dog.

 Once COVID hit, I told my husband it’s time.
 Fortunately, he agreed.
 We wanted to adopt a 1-2 year old dog.
 And we almost did if not for my teenage daughter having begged us for the 5-month old puppy we rescued.
 But as the saying goes, the dog chooses you.

 We adopted our pup from Priceless Pets in early April.
-Blue (formerly Howard) was advertised as a Shepherd / Labrador Retriever mix but he looks a lot more Labrador Retriever to anyone with eyes.
+Blue (formerly Howard) was advertised as a Shepherd / Labrador Retriever mix but he looks a lot more Labrador Retriever to anyone with eyes – which is fine by me because I adore Labs.
 We love him no matter what he is.
 And as whimsical as it is, we are considering a doggy DNA test.
 Necessary?
 Absolutely not.
 Funny?
 Yup.

 Cats and dogs have more in common than you’d think